KeevaLyu/GNN/GCN/README.md

 ![Graph Convolutional Networks](figure.png)

-Note: There are subtle differences between the TensorFlow implementation in https://github.com/tkipf/gcn and this PyTorch re-implementation.
+Note: There are subtle differences between the TensorFlow implementation in https://github.com/tkipf/gcn and the PyTorch re-implementation in https://github.com/tkipf/pygcn.git.

 This re-implementation serves as a proof of concept and is not intended for reproduction of the results reported in [1].

 This implementation makes use of the Cora dataset from [2].